Eukon05/infodb/README.md

 ## Capabilities

-Currently, the app supports three news sources:
+Currently, the app supports four news sources:

 - Onet
 - Wirtualna Polska
 - DonaldPL
+- TVP Info

 With more planned to be added later.